ManzDev/parcel-document-blank/README.md

-A prepared package for new HTML/CSS/JS projects and easy coding (parcel version).
+A prepared package for new HTML/CSS/JS projects and easy coding using Parcel bundler.

 ## Features

 - Automatic bundler with Parcel [ ParcelJS: https://parceljs.org/ ]
-- `npm run dev`: Local webserver for development (serve + watch)
+- NPM Scripts: Tasks for fast development & generation
-- `npm run build`: Automatic build & view production files and size detailed report [ Parcel-plugin-bundle-visualiser: https://github.com/gregtillbrook/parcel-plugin-bundle-visualiser ]
-- `npm run deploy`: Optional deploy `dist` folder (master branch) to `gh-pages` branch for GitHub Pages [ GitHub Pages: https://pages.github.com/ ]
+- For HTML binding use `export func` on functions and use `global.func()`.

 ### HTML